 Tree Reports & Surveys

-Conducting a Tree Hazard Evaluation Report is considered best practise for land owners who own trees on land bordering public property or whose land is open to the public.
-They can also be useful to home owners who are concerned about their own trees or whose neighbours are concerned.
-These tree reports will record information on the species, age and condition of your trees, noting their future potential and any issues which may affect their safety.
-Recommendations will be made for works and these will be prioritised accordingly.
-We hold extensive professional indemnity insurance to back up our survey work.
-We can give you the peace of mind that by getting a report done you have satisfied your duty of care under the Occupiers Liability Act.
+Conducting a Tree Hazard Evaluation Report is considered best practise for landowners who own trees on land bordering public property or whose land is open to the public.
+They can also be useful to homeowners who are concerned about their own trees or whose neighbours are concerned.
+The tree reports record information on the species, age and condition of the trees, noting their future potential and any issues which may affect their safety.
+Prioritised recommendations will be made for any work required.

 Tree Reports for Planning Applications

 A BS5837:2012 Tree Report and Survey is often required as part of a planning application and informs the planning officer of the trees on your site, their location, condition and future potential.
 The report feeds into their decision-making process and can inform any conditions attached.
 Clients with trees on their proposed development land often find it helpful to discuss their applications with us prior to submission.
 This helps avoid planning delays and additional costs.
 Initial consultations are free of charge and with no obligation.

 BS 5837:2012 Trees in relation to design, demolition and construction.
 Recommendations

 The British Standard gives recommendations and guidance on the relationship between trees and building design, demolition and construction processes and aims to achieve a harmonious and sustainable relationship between trees and structures.
 The tree report includes information about the tree positions, crown spread, colour-coded BS5837 Retention Category and Root Protection Areas.
 Clients may also require and Arboricultural Impact Assessment.